SOLAS-TTRPG/SOLAS/README.md

 ## Checks
 The GM decides which primary attribute is used for any checks, which determines the number of dice you roll.
 For example, a strength check with a player who has a 3 strength would get to roll R3.

+## Damage Types
+SOLAS contains many different damage types for different weapons and tricks.
+This list can be expanded upon for your needs, but the basic list is as follows:
+**Physical**: Bludgeoning, Piercing, Slashing **Elemental**: Acid, Fire, Cold, Lightning **Celestial**: Radiant, Necrotic, Force, Psychic

 # Combat
 Struggle is a part of every story, and it may present itself in the form of combat.
 Your characters have specific strengths and weaknesses based on your primary attributes.